Le Francais in Antigua

 My heart was warmed as always, seeing how much Texas has influenced the world.
 They even built a replica of The Alamo here.

 When I returned to Casa Elena, the couple were playing with their new phone and downloading maps.me to be able to use it as a GPS.
 One of the bikes had a flat front tire so we pulled it and swapped in a new tube.
-Doesn't sound too interesting but when you consider that I don't speak French and Jules doesn't speak English, we both defaulted to terrible Spanish.
+Doesn't sound too interesting but when you consider that I don't speak French and Jules doesn't speak English, we both defaulted to trying to communicate in Spanish.
 Since neither of us really speak or understand Spanish, it was even more interesting.
 I defaulted to a "Marcel Marceau changing a tire" routine which seemed to help.
 Unfortunately the tube got pinched and we had to use his 2nd spare tube.

 I told his wife Christine that I was having enough trouble with Spanish, and now having French thrown into the mix had really tossed a wrench in it.
-He will say something to me in French and I answer in baby talk Spanish.
+Jules will say something to me in French and I answer in baby talk Spanish.
 Somehow it feels satisfying though, as if I'm having a real conversation in a foreign language.

 One thing I've enjoyed here are the variety of cars.
 In Mexico there are plenty of new versions of vehicles we don't get in the U.S., but here there a lot of older vehicles, lots of simple 4x4's similar to Daihatsu and Trackers, old BMW cars, and apparently all the old Isuzu Troopers flew south to winter in Antigua and never returned.
 Lots of cool old diesels around the town.